-Looking ahead to the next chapter, double-tritone enrichments of these modes preserve the main properties of classical modes (7 notes, 2 half tones, no adjacent half tones).
-The sets of enriched modes are parallel "melodic" and "harmonic" modes determined by well known master modes called "melodic minor" and "harmonic minor" that are 1-note alterations of the Ionian and Aeolian classical modes.
-It's helpful to look at these master modes now, to get a sense of how tritone mode signatures identify multi-tritone modes in a very simple way.
-The dots in the mode signatures indicate skipped alphabet letters).
+Looking ahead to the next chapter, changing one note of each classical mode by a half tone yields a harmonically richer suite of double-tritone modes that retain the main properties of classical modes (7 notes, 2 half tones, no adjacent half tones).
+The sets of enriched modes are parallel "melodic" and

+"harmonic" modes determined by well known master modes called "melodic minor" and "harmonic minor" that are 1-note alterations of the Ionian and Aeolian classical modes.

+It's helpful to look at these master modes now (shown below), to get a sense of how tritone mode signatures identify multi-tritone modes in a very simple way.
+The dots in the mode signatures indicate skipped alphabet letters.
 The altered note forms a tritone with a scale note.
-The resulting double tritones provide constructors for the modes based on 4 whole tones and 3 minor thirds within the home octave that require only one note from context to complete.
+The resulting double tritones provide constructors for the modes that require only one note from context to complete.

-The simple mode signatures developed in the next chapter for the sets of parallel modes identify one mode each, by construction.
-In contrast, the sets of parallel modes are known conventionally by an alphabet soup of many more names than there are modes, that identify the different members in different contexts in a bewilderingly complex way (Appendix D).
+The sets of enriched parallel modes are complex and irregular in music notation, and are known conventionally by an alphabet soup of many more names than there are modes, that identify them in different contexts in a bewilderingly complex way (Appendix D).
+The modes developed in the next chapter are identified by single mode signatures that determine them by construction.